- Muslims around the world face the Kaaba during prayers.

-The city of Mecca and the surrounding areas are unsurpassed in its historical and religious significance in the entire world to more than 1 billion people practicing Islam.
+The city of Mecca and the surrounding areas are unsurpassed in its historical and religious significance to more than 1.6 billion people around the world.
 Mecca is the holiest city in the world in Islam.
 Prophet Muhammad (peace and blessings be upon him) was born in Mecca.
 The first verses of the Holy Quran were revealed to the Prophet Muhammad (peace and blessings be upon him) in a cave named Hira on Mount Al-Nur on the outskirts of Mecca.
 The holiest shrine in Islam, the Kaaba, is located in Mecca.
 The direction of ritual prayer, called the Qiblah, is to the Kaaba in Mecca.
 The holiest water in the world to Muslims is found in a well named Zamzam in Mecca.
 Millions of Muslims make pilgrimage to Mecca every year known as Umrah and Hajj.
 Mecca and Medina will be the only two cities in the world protected by rows of angels that will not let the Anti-Christ (Al-Masih Ad-Dajjal) enter.

 Mecca is located 45 miles east of the city of Jeddah in Saudi Arabia.
 The elevation of Mecca is 909 feet above sea level located in a valley surrounded by rugged mountains that range from 1,000 to almost 2.500 feet in height.
 The temperatures can reach above 120 degrees Fahrenheit and receives relatively little precipitation throughout the year.
 However, Mecca has been flooded in the past since it is located in a valley.
 It had a population of 1.7 million in 2008.